Page last updated: October 2024

 Chemotherapy

-Chemotherapy is the treatment of cancer with drugs that kill cancer cells or slow their growth.
-It can be used at different times, including:
+Chemotherapy is the use of drugs to kill cancer cells or slow their growth.
+Chemotherapy can be used at different times:

-- before surgery to try to shrink the cancer and make the operation easier (neoadjuvant chemotherapy)
+- before surgery to try to shrink the cancer and make it easier to remove (neoadjuvant chemotherapy)

-- before or during radiation therapy to make radiation therapy more effective (chemoradiation)
+- before, or in combination with, radiation therapy to make radiation therapy more effective (chemoradiation); or in combination with immunotherapy

 - after surgery to reduce the risk of the cancer returning (adjuvant chemotherapy)

-- when cancer is advanced to reduce symptoms and improve quality of life (palliative chemotherapy).
+- when cancer is advanced – to reduce symptoms and improve quality of life.

-Chemotherapy is usually given through a vein (intravenously).
-It is commonly given as a period of treatment followed by a break to allow your body to recover.
+Chemotherapy given to treat lung cancer is usually one, two or three drugs together or one by itself.
+Drugs are commonly given as a period of treatment followed by a break to allow your body to recover.
 This is called a cycle.

 Side effects of chemotherapy